steguiosaur/nvole/.github/README.md

 ```

 ### Language Server Installation

 This config uses [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) to manage
 Language Server configurations.
 To install language servers, type `:Mason` in command
 mode and look for the language server that suits your needs.

 > There were several Language Servers that will automatically install.
-To disable, go
-to `~/.config/nvim/lua/lsp/mason.lua` and edit the listed servers.
+To disable, goto `~/.config/nvim/lua/lsp/mason.lua` and edit the listed servers.

 Add the installed server on `add_server` table on `~/.config/nvim/lua/lsp/mason.lua`.

 ## Troubleshoot

 #### Mason ERROR Log: `Current platform is unsupported` in Termux

 The config does not guarantee several Language Server to work on `aarch64` architecture.
 Manual server installation is needed to make LSP work.
 We'll take `clangd` and
 `rust-analyzer` as an example:

 - Install `clangd` using node package manager (requires `nodejs`): `npm install clangd`